margg00/cinemada-website/README.md

 To answer this question, let us analyze the correlation between the importance of roles played by actors in each of the 3 stages of their careers and the success metric we defined earlier.

 To characterize role importance, we used movie scripts and extracted the portion of the script dedicated to a specific role.
 The higher the percentage, the more important the role.
 Since the scripts were available for only a portion of the movies in our dataset (around 10%), we used the plot summaries, which exist for every movie, to predict the portion dedicated to every character in the movie script.
 This was performed using Large Language Model.
+Using movie script data built from web crawling, we were able to get reliable labels for how much screen time individual characters get in each movie.
+Combining this with our movie plot data, we trained a Large Language model that takes a movie plot and a character name as input and outputs the percentage of the movie that character is in.
+The model we used is the T5-large model, which is suitable to deal with various tasks.
+Our trained model performs comparably to ChatGPT-3.5 on this task, and publicly available on https://huggingface.co/Hyeongdon/t5-large-character_plot_portion

 Since we defined 3 stages in our actor's career (Earlier Years, Mid-Career, and Late-Career), we can use as features the average role importance for every stage, as well as the standard deviation associated.
 That is, we measure the average and standard deviation of the portion of the movie played by an actor considering every movie he played in during a particular phase of his career.